Religion in Lesotho

 St. Michael's Cathedral.
 Lesotho is a predominantly Christian nation.

 Christianity is the dominant religion in Lesotho, with Protestantism and Catholicism being its main denominations.

-The 2022 United States Department of State report found Protestants slightly outnumbered Catholics.
+The 2022 Afrobarometer report found Protestants form 56.2% and Catholics form 39% of the population.
 Non-Christian religions represent only 1.5% of the population, and those of no religion 3.5%.
 The non-Christian people primarily subscribe to traditional African religions, with small groups of Muslims, Hindus and Baha'is.